 - Firearm ownership problems: You can lose the right to own a firearm just by being charged.

 - Security clearance problems: Your security clearance can be impacted by domestic violence charges.

 - Protective Orders: Being arrested or convicted of domestic assault typically results in a protective order.
 This means that you are not allowed to talk, text, e-mail or see the “victim” of the case.
 Even if your spouse or partner wants to contact you, it is illegal to have any contact with him or her while the protective order is in place.

 Domestic abuse, also often called domestic violence, refers to the behavior used to gain power or control over an individual you have an intimate relationship with such as a spouse, partner, family member, or roommate.
 Physical abuse, sexual assault, as well as threats of violence are all seen as domestic abuse.

 Protect Yourself From Becoming Another Statistic

 At Nichols & Green PLLC, our criminal defense attorney have been dealing with domestic assault and battery cases in Fairfax County and elsewhere in northern Virginia for many years.
 Let our lawyers help protect you from becoming another statistic.
 Domestic assault cases are some of the hardest cases to prosecute.
 Never assume you will be found guilty.
 We have years of experience, cross-examining witnesses and going to trial.

-Contact a Prince William County Domestic Assault and Battery Attorney
+Contact a Fairfax VA Domestic Assault and Battery Attorney Today

 Contact the Fairfax domestic violence defense attorney of Nichols & Green PLLC for a free, confidential consultation about your situation.
 We will listen to your side of the story, answer your questions and explain your legal rights and options.